urbanopt/urbanopt.github.io/opendss/opendss.md

 - Transformer overloads
 - Over-voltages and under-voltages at building features

-Overloads are observed when a line or transformer is over 100% of its rated capacity.
+Overloads are observed when a wire or transformer is over 100% of its rated capacity.
 An overvoltage is a per-unit voltage greater than 1.05, while an undervoltage is a per-unit voltage below 0.95, as per ANSI standards.

-In the `results` folder there are folders for Transformers, and Features.
+In the `results` folder there are folders for Transformers, Lines, and Features.
 Each of these folders contains a csv file titled by the equipment name for each respective equipment type in the network.
 Transformers and lines contain fields about loading and whether the device is overloaded.
 Features contain a field about the voltage and whether the device has an overvoltage or undervoltage.
 For instance the feature file:
 ```
 Datetime,p.u. voltage,overvoltage,undervoltage
 2019/01/01 01:00:00,0.94,False,True